Blog Diets Fasting 16:8 Intermittent Fasting 7-Day Meal Plan

 • Meal 2: Sweet potato and black bean enchiladas

-There are several possible benefits that come with following a 16:8 intermittent fasting plan, including:
+There are several potential benefits when following a 16:8 intermittent fasting plan, including:

 Weight Loss

 Consistently practicing 16:8 intermittent fasting can lead to long-term weight loss.
-This is most likely because this type of fasting typically helps decrease your overall calorie intake (4).
+This is because this type of fasting typically helps decrease your overall calorie intake (5).
+Working out through cardio and weight lifting exercises can increase how much weight you lose and decrease the weight loss period.

 16:8 intermittent fasting is a relatively easy fasting protocol to follow.
 You simply need to restrict your eating window to 8 hours and fast for the remaining 16 hours.
-It’s easiest if you time your fasting period to be overnight while you are sleeping for a large part of it.
+It’s easiest if you time your fasting period to be overnight while you’re asleep for a large part of it.

 See also